 This year:

-So once the ground thaws, I think my first major garden chore is going to be removing the soil from the beds and putting down chicken wire before my heart is broken again!!
+So once the ground thaws, I think my first major garden chore is going to be removing the soil from the beds and putting down hardware cloth before my heart is broken again!!

 My first garden task was to plant the trays that I had started indoors that had been hardening off on my porch for the past few weeks.